 Nepal Trek Planning

-Trekking is more successful if the participants are prepared and have an idea of what to expect.
+Trekking is more successful if the participants are prepared and know what to expect.
 Foremost, Nepal trek planning to be flexible and make the best of all circumstances.
 Trekking is essentially hiking extended routes that generally have facilities for room and board.
-During a trek, travelers spend nights in well-furnished hotels, simple lodges, camp or stay in the homes of local people.
-In Nepal, walking is the usual means of reaching most rural destinations and the road network is one of the lowest in the world relative to area and population, but a rapid increase in road building is changing things quickly.
+During a trek, travelers spend nights in well-furnished hotels, simple lodges, camp, or stay in the homes of local people.
+In Nepal, walking is the usual means of reaching most rural destinations, and the road network is one of the lowest in the world relative to area and population.
+Still, a rapid increase in road building is changing things quickly.

-Please keep in mind that rare attacks on trekkers have occurred in remote areas and usually to people traveling alone.
-Although lawlessness is on the rise, particularly in the southern plains, due to a succession of weak administrations, travel in Nepal is relatively safer than most modernized countries.
-However, there are instances of assaults, theft and harassment, and foreigners have gone missing.
+Please remember that rare attacks on trekkers have occurred in remote areas and usually to people traveling alone.
+Although lawlessness is on the rise, particularly in the southern plains, due to a succession of weak administrations, travel in Nepal is relatively safer than in most modernized countries.
+However, there are assaults, theft, and harassment instances, and foreigners have gone missing.

 Restricted areas notwithstanding, most of Nepal is open for trekking.
-Outside of the publicized and regulated trekking routes, are areas not covered in guidebooks and worth exploring including much of the mid-hills or Pahaad, the heartland of Nepal.
-This broad belt of hills and fertile valleys stretching from east to west lies between the lowland plains and the Himalaya.
+Outside the publicized and regulated trekking routes are areas not covered in guidebooks and worth exploring, including much of the mid-hills or Pahaad, the heartland of Nepal.
+This broad belt of hills and fertile valleys stretching east to the west lies between the lowland plains and the Himalayas.
 Most visitors will discover that areas without the choicest mountain views are at least as enjoyable as the famous destinations, culturally rich and well-endowed with natural scenery.
-However, before venturing into some of the more remote, less popular or unpublicized areas, a guidebook trek is recommended, and hopefully, the trails herein described will be your introduction.
+However, before venturing into some of the more remote, less popular, or unpublicized areas, a guidebook trek is recommended, and hopefully, the trails herein described will be your introduction.
 Proverbially speaking, the rest is up to you to discover.